ihossainrahimi/drVisit/README.md

-# Drive
+# DrDr

-This is Drive.
-You can upload & download your files here.
+This is DrDr.
+You can visit doctors online here.

 ## Getting Started